QuantCat-Hype/PURFIT-Asset/README.md

 ---

-## 🐾 The Triple-Claw AI Research Model
+## 🐾 The Triple-Claw AI Hunting Model (Synthetic Instincts)
-The 10% dynamic research allocation validates $PURFIT$’s silicon instincts across market emotional cycles:
+The 10% dynamic research allocation validates $PURFIT’s silicon logic by systematically exploiting human cognitive biases through three distinct predatory modes:

-* **Claw A: Defensive Logic (The Shield) 🛡️** Validates automated "Cold-Snap" hedging.
-It preserves laboratory principal during systemic drawdowns.
+* **Claw A: Rational Friction (The Arbitrator) 🛡️** **Target:** Market overreactions triggered by irrational sentiment.
+  **Logic:** It identifies "Logic Gaps" where emotional cascading (panic or euphoria) causes assets to deviate from their structural value.
+Claw A provides the "counter-logic" liquidity required to harvest these transient price dislocations.

-* **Claw B: Growth Logic (The Hunter) 🚀** Feeds on market "Heat" and FOMO.
-It captures ecosystem expansion and directional alpha.
+* **Claw B: Narrative Resonance (The Seismograph) 🚀** **Target:** Early-stage consensus formation and narrative precursors.
-* **Claw C: Neutral Logic (The Mirror) ⚖️** Operates in the "Dead Zone" of human fear.
-Validates basis-trading and mean-reversion logic when carbon-based intuition fails.
+  **Logic:** It monitors "Social & On-chain Vibrations" to detect the birth of a feedback loop before it reaches mass consciousness.
+By identifying the specific "Logic Signature" of a trend, Claw B positions the lab to capture the explosive alpha of early-stage reflexivity.

+* **Claw C: Antifragile Tail (The Black Swan) ⚖️** **Target:** "Sentiment Tail Risks" and systemic liquidation events.
+  **Logic:** It operates in the "Dead Zone" of human fear.
+While carbon-based entities retreat during black-swan volatility, Claw C utilizes the protocol's -6.89% stress-tested floor to conduct reverse-harvesting—turning systemic collapse into concentrated alpha through anti-fragile positioning.

 ---